 Q: What is the most suitable time to coordinate with the System Operator?

 A: Best practice is for you to coordinate with the System Operator at least 12 months before when you first plan to inject power into the power system.
 We have highlighted this timing on the Commissioning Generation webpage.
-This lead-time allows Asset Owners to identify the critical elements of their projects based on complexity and the point of connection to the power system.
+This lead-time allows asset owners to identify the critical elements of their projects based on complexity and the point of connection to the power system.
 Several of these elements, from protection coordination to establishing an ICCP connection, can take a long time.
-We have highlighted these in section 3.4 of our GL-EA-404 Generation Commissioning Process document.
+We have highlighted these in the third section of our GL-EA-404 Generation Commissioning Process document.

 Q: Who do I initiate my commissioning project with?

-A: You will need to submit a [[form]] with the System Operator.
+A: You will need to submit a form with the System Operator.
 This form will provide us with the information we need to assess your application and assign resources to your project.
-Read more about this in section two of our GL-EA-404 Generation Commissioning Process document.
+Read more about this in the second section of our GL-EA-404 Generation Commissioning Process document.

 Planning